hiroki-repo/Gocaine-xtajit/README.md

 # Gocaine-xtajit
 is a x86 code emulator for AArch64 Wine!
 But Sorry to say that we have to test it.

+#Requirement to make use of the softwore
+Wine 8.0 or more

 # How to use it
 1, Copy 3 dlls in this repository named xtajit.dll, np21w_emu.dll and ULDllLoader.dll to System32 on AArch64 wine.